 The Radiology and Radiotherapy Building was inaugurated, also housing the then Department of Oncology.

 Remodeling and optimization

-During recent management periods, the intense program of remodeling and optimization of the available spaces continued, with the “Dr. Rodrigo Barragán” building as a perfect example.
-Additionally, the “Carlos Maldonado” Shock Trauma Unit was added in 2001 and the Pediatric Tower in 2003.
-Also, the construction of the High Specialization and Advanced Medicine Hospital began in 2012.
+In the recent management efforts, the intense program of remodeling and optimization of the available spaces was continued, highlighting that of the Dr. Rodrigo Barragán building.
+In addition, the Shock Trauma Unit "Carlos Maldonado" was added in 2001 and the Pediatrics Tower in 2003.

 Academic excellence with humanity and service.